 Consistent with the stated mission of the University, the objectives of the civil engineering program are to provide students with a broad and thorough education in civil and environmental engineering fundamentals, applications, and design.
 The education will prepare graduates for the practice of civil and environmental engineering at the professional level with confidence and skills necessary to meet the technical and social challenges of the future and for continuing their studies at the graduate level.
-In particular:
+Recent graduates with a B.Sc. in civil engineering (within few years after graduation) will have:

-- 1. Graduates will experience successful careers in the civil engineering profession that incorporates life-long learning leading to professional licensure and/or advanced degrees. - 2.
-Graduates will communicate effectively in oral, visual, and written means and have professional and ethical responsibility in the practice of civil engineering. - 3.
-Graduates will demonstrate a record of individual and team accomplishments in developing creative and sound engineering solutions to practical problems that meet professional, societal, sustainability, and global challenges.
+- 1. Successful careers in the civil engineering profession that incorporate life-long learning leading to professional licensure and/or advanced degrees. - 2.
+Effective oral, visual, and written communication and strong professional and ethical responsibility in the practice of civil engineering. - 3.
+Demonstrated records of individual and team accomplishments in developing creative and sound engineering solutions to practical problems that meet professional, societal, sustainability, and global challenges.